 Cost is another significant evaluation factor in determining the feasibility of each alternative.
-Costs for each alternative described include capital costs and contingencies as described in each of the individual reports in Appendix A and Appendix B.
+Although at this time, the NJDEP does not require cost/performance considerations, Ccosts for each alternative described include capital costs and contingencies as described in each of the individual reports in Appendix A and Appendix B. These costs will also be included in the Selection and Implementation of Alternatives' report as part of the LTCP submission.